 ---|---|---|

-California | 6 months (uncontested) | Uncontested can resolve quickly, contested may extend to 18 months or more |
+California | 6 months (uncontested) | Uncontested can resolve quickly; contested may extend to 18 months or more |

 Texas | 60 days (minimum) | Uncontested often takes 1-3 months; contested cases can last over a year. |

-New York | 6 months (uncontested) | Uncontested can finalize in as little as 3 months; contested cases may take over 2 years. |
+New York | 6 months (uncontested) | Uncontested cases can be finalized in as little as 3 months; contested cases may take over 2 years. |

-Florida | 20 days (minimum) | Uncontested resolutions can occur within 3 months, contested may extend to 15 months. |
+Florida | 20 days (minimum) | Uncontested resolutions can occur within 3 months, and contested resolutions may extend to 15 months. |

 Real-Life Examples